GNOME-MouseTrap/mousetrap/README.md

     # loop.
     def run(self, app):

-        # App contians data shared between the system and plugins.
+        # App contains data shared between the system and plugins.
         # See mousetrap.main.App for attributes that are defined by mousetrap.
         # For example, we can access the pointer:
         app.pointer.set_position((0, 0))

-        # We can access attrbitues that are populated by other plugins.
+        # We can access attributes that are populated by other plugins.
         image = app.image

         # We can make attributes available to other plugins by adding them